Frontend Is Edge Computing

 The old frame: frontend as presentation

 The presentation-layer frame came from a world where interactivity meant submitting a form and reading the next page.
-In that world, the client genuinely was thin.
-Fetch HTML, render HTML, repeat.
+In that world the client really was thin: fetch a page of HTML, render it, wait for the next form submission.

 That's not the world anymore, and hasn't been for years.
 A non-trivial web application today:

 None of that is presentation.
-That's a distributed systems node doing distributed systems work.
+It's a distributed systems node doing distributed systems work.

 What changes when you take the frame seriously